 - Any fruit of your choosing.
 We used mixed berries

-- Carefully cut a scary face into each orange.
+- Carefully cut or draw a scary face into each orange

 - Fill with your chosen fruit mix